zeebe-io/enhancements/ZEPXXX-priority-election.md

 Although it might be useful to let the user configure priority for the nodes, for the initial version, we propose to assign priority automatically.
 We expose a feature flag to turn on/off priority election.
-If the feature flag is turned off, the default raft leader election will be followed.
+If the feature flag is turned off, the default leader election with the randomized timeout will be followed.

 ## Compatibility